Silvercorp Metals Inc. - Consensus Indicates Potential -52.9% Downside

-Silvercorp Metals Inc. found using ticker (SVM) now have 2 analysts in total covering the stock.
+Silvercorp Metals Inc. with ticker code (SVM) have now 2 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The target price ranges between 3.8 and 3.25 and has a mean target at 3.52.
+The target price ranges between 3.8 and 3.25 with a mean TP of 3.52.
 Given that the stocks previous close was at 7.47 this would imply there is a potential downside of -52.9%.
 The 50 day MA is 7.33 while the 200 day moving average is 6.41.
-The market cap for the company is $1,276m.
+The company has a market capitalisation of $1,276m.
 You can visit the company’s website by visiting: http://www.silvercorpmetals.com

 Silvercorp Metals Inc., together with its subsidiaries, engages in the acquisition, exploration, development, and mining of mineral properties in China.
 The company primarily explores for silver, gold, lead, and zinc metals.
 It holds interest in Ying silver-lead- zinc project located in the Ying Mining District in Henan Province, China; and GC silver-lead-zinc mine in Guangdong Province, China.
 The company was formerly known as SKN Resources Ltd. and changed its name to Silvercorp Metals Inc. in May 2005.
 Silvercorp Metals Inc. is headquartered in Vancouver, Canada.